 For a more detailed explanation of the rules applicable to the downsizing and super proposal see SuperGuide article Contributing super by downsizing your home: 10-point guide.

-For more information about how a person’s Total Superannuation Balance can affect super contributions, see SuperGuide articles Total Superannuation Balance: 7 reasons why your TSB matters and Super contributions: Bring-forward rule and your Total Superannuation Balance).
+For more information about how a person’s Total Superannuation Balance can affect super contributions, see SuperGuide articles Total Superannuation Balance: 7 reasons why your TSB matters and A super guide to understanding the bring-forward rule).